hibernator11/notebook-texts-metadata/README.md

+## binder
+include link

+## Digital collection
+Describe files

 # notebook-marc-csv-example
-notebook of example to extract a dataset as a CSV file from a digital collection described with marc xml files
+Example notebook to extract a dataset as a CSV file from a digital collection described with marc xml files